senti-iot/senti-mqtt-client/docs/appstructure.md

 - Start systemd services

 ## "Senti Watchman" - (Client Update App structure)
+- Description: Senti Watchman is a sentinel that monitors the senti-mqtt-client and update/restart the client when needed
 - PATH: /srv/nodejs/senti/senti-watchman
 - init
 	- Get options/env/version from API